Koh Mak diving is centred on Koh Rang Marine Park, home to a handful of excellent shallow water dive sites.

 Private Boat Trips

-A private speedboat for 2 persons to Koh Rang is from 7,000bt for 4 hours including the Marine Park tax.
+A private speedboat for 2 persons to Koh Rang vist is the same price for 4 hours (morning or afternoon) excluding the Marine Park tax.

 More Boat Trips to Koh Kham, Koh Rayang and Koh Kradat